 - Regular review during the assignment (e.g. Site Reviews)

 - Post contract review – It’s good practice to review the performance of your contractors at the end of the project.
-Look at areas of monitoring during the project completed, communication, incidents, improvement, etc
+Look back at areas that were monitored during the project such as communication, incidents, Site Reviews, etc.

 Working along other businesses is a natural part of residential construction.
 Everyone on-site has a duty to open up the lines of communication and look out for each other.

 You can read more about contractor management and overlapping duties here or if you have any questions about working with other businesses on-site, give our expert Advisory Team a call on 1800 954 702.